Why were the border states important in the American Civil War?

 Let’s take a closer look at the Border States –

 - Delaware remained firmly pro-Union throughout.
 The state rejected the Confederacy’s invitation to join in 1861.
 Delaware also contributed by sending supplies to the Union Army.

 - Despite significant Southern sympathy, Maryland remained firmly committed to the Union.
-The cultural and ties to the South, prompted a demand for the recognition of the Confederacy, but the state itself did not secede from the Union.
+The culture and ties to the South prompted a demand for the recognition of the Confederacy, but the state itself did not secede from the Union.

 - Even as the Southern States started to secede, Missouri legislators held a special convention and rejected the calls to join the Confederacy.
 Governor Claiborne F. Jackson remained pro-Confederacy and had been corresponding with Confederate President Jefferson Davis regarding the arms and training of the state’s militia.
 Captain Nathaniel Lyon of the Union Army invaded the state militia camp.
 This incident pushed Missouri to become a Confederate state on November 1861.

 - In 1863, the northwestern parts of Virginia (which was a Confederate State at the time) broke away.
 The state of West Virginia was formed and was received into the Union, becoming another important Border State.

 - What are the Top 10 Civil War Battlefields in the US?